CNRBanks/Password-Generator-CNR/README.md

 GIVEN I need a new, secure password

 WHEN I click the button to generate a password
-THEN I am presented with a series of prompts for password criteria <!-- DONE -->
+THEN I am presented with a series of prompts for password criteria <DONE>

 WHEN prompted for password criteria
-THEN I select which criteria to include in the password <!-- DONE -->
+THEN I select which criteria to include in the password <DONE>

 WHEN prompted for the length of the password
-THEN I choose a length of at least 8 characters and no more than 128 characters <!-- NOT DONE >
+THEN I choose a length of at least 8 characters and no more than 128 characters <DONE>

 WHEN asked for character types to include in the password THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters <DONE>

 WHEN I answer each prompt
-THEN my input should be validated and at least one character type should be selected
+THEN my input should be validated and at least one character type should be selected<DONE?>

 WHEN all prompts are answered
 THEN a password is generated that matches the selected criteria<DONE>